 Hazing at Cornell website: Cornell University created the first ever website dedicated to hazing, which provides a vehicle for education, submitting reports of hazing and public display of violations.
 [See hazing.cornell.edu].

-Reporting Options: Anyone (students, staff, faculty, and alumni) can make an online report of hazing, and anyone (Cornell community members, plus parents, other family members, or community members) can make a telephone report to a university staff member.
+Reporting Options: Cornell community members (students, staff, faculty, and alumni) can make an online report of hazing, and anyone (Cornell community members, plus parents, other family members, or community members) can make a telephone report to a university staff member.

 The Office of the Judicial Administrator, the Cornell University Police Department, the Office of Sorority and Fraternity Life, Athletics and Physical Education and the Campus Activities Office strive for clear and consistent enforcement of campus policies and state and federal laws.

-These departments collaborate when appropriate when investigating hazing reports and adjudicating sanctions.
+These departments collaborate as needed when appropriate when investigating hazing reports and adjudicating sanctions.
 Consistent enforcement and firm consequences are important components in preventing future hazing incidents.

 Victim Advocacy Program: Advocates provide client centered services to students after an incident through support, connection to resources, information, academic considerations and provision of reporting options.
 [See Victim Advocacy]